 Gražinyte-Tyla has electrified audiences across continents.
-In Europe, she has collaborated with the Lithuanian National Symphony Orchestra, Beethoven Orchestra Bonn, Deutsche Radiophilharmonie, Choir of the Bavarian Radio Symphony Orchestra, and the MDR Symphony Orchestra, as well as the Vienna Chamber Orchestras of Vienna, Danish National Symphony Orchestra, Mozarteum Orchestra, Camerata Salzburg, and the Orchestra of the Komische Oper in Berlin.
-She has enjoyed a dynamic collaboration with Gidon Kremer and Kremerata Baltica on a number of European tours and has led operas in Heidelberg, Salzburg, Komische Oper Berlin, and Bern, where she served as First Kapellmeister.
+In Europe, she has collaborated with the Symphony Orchestra of the Bavarian Radio, the London Symphony, NDR Elbphilharmonie, Royal Stockholm Philharmonic, Filarmonica della Scala, the Lithuanian National Symphony Orchestra, Beethoven Orchestra Bonn, Deutsche Radiophilharmonie, as well as the Danish National Symphony, the Mozarteum Orchestra and the Orchestra of the Komische Oper Berlin.
+She has enjoyed a dynamic collaboration with Gidon Kremer and Kremerata Baltica, has led operas in Heidelberg, Salzburg, Komische Oper Berlin, and Bern, where she served as First Kapellmeister.

-In North America, she has worked with the orchestras of Philadelphia, Seattle, and San Diego, and in May 2018 conducted the Metropolitan Opera Orchestra in her Carnegie Hall debut.

-At the Los Angeles Philharmonic, Gražinyte-Tyla was a Dudamel Fellow in the 2012-13 season, Assistant Conductor (2014-16), and Associate Conductor (2016-17).
+In North America, she has worked with the orchestras of Philadelphia, Seattle, and San Diego, and conducted the Metropolitan Opera Orchestra in her Carnegie Hall debut in May 2018.
+With the Los Angeles Philharmonic, Gražinyte-Tyla was a Dudamel Fellow (2012-13), AssistantConductor (2014-16), and Associate Conductor (2016-17).
 She was also the MusicDirector of the Salzburg Landestheater from 2015 to 2017.

-Kapellmeister.
-Winner of the 2012 Salzburg Festival Young Conductors Award, she subsequently made her professional debut leading a performance with the Gustav Mahler Youth Orchestra at the Salzburger Festspiele.
+Winner of the 2012 Salzburg Festival Young Conductors Award, she subsequently made her debut conducting the Gustav Mahler Youth Orchestra at the SalzburgerFestspiele.